Kambhampati-Sruthi/Inventory-Management-System/README.md

 ### Stock In

-Increase available inventory when new stock arrives.
+Increases product quantity when new inventory arrives.

 ### Stock Out

-Reduce inventory when products are issued or sold.
+Reduces product quantity when products are sold or issued.

-### Quantity Verification

-Check current stock availability instantly.

-### Product Availability
+### Inventory Tracking

-Verify inventory status before operations.
+Tracks stock movement and maintains inventory accuracy.

-### Transaction Tracking
+### Transaction Logging

-Maintain a complete history of stock movements.
+Records every inventory operation for audit and reporting purposes.

 ---

 ## 📊 Reporting Module

-### Dashboard
+### Dashboard Report

 Provides an overview of: